Configuring GrowthBook to work with Rudderstack

-Now that event data is flowing into BigQuery, we need to make another service account for GrowthBook to connect to BigQuery.
-We have a detailed guide on how to do this here: Setting up BigQuery as a data source.
+Now that we have data flowing into BigQuery, we need to have GrowthBook connect to it.
+It is best practice to create another service account for GrowthBook to connect to BigQuery.
+(We have a complete guide on how to do this here: Setting up BigQuery as a data source)

-Click on Rudderstack from the list.
-This will pre-populate the experiment exposure query which is need to determine which user saw which experiment
+will pre-populate the experiment exposure query which is need to determine which user saw which experiment variation.

 user_id, you'll need to add the

 3. Add Metrics

 GrowthBook needs to know what metrics you want to use in your experiments, and how to query this data from BigQuery.
 This step depends on your needs as an organization.
 Keep in mind that metric queries will be generic, returning all users who do an event, but will be joined to the experiment exposure information when determining the impact of experiment results.